 I can’t do all that on my own.
 So I work with young people, businesses, artists, civil servants, community groups, architects, other planners, Councillors and all the other people who create places and make them tick.

-My role is to make things happen: to bring people together, bring their ideas together, and translate aspirations into action.
+My role is to make things happen: bringing people together, helping them to share ideas and solutions, and translating aspirations into action.
 That action might be a 50 year vision for a city like Glasgow, a 10 year strategy for a town like Biggar, a 5 year action plan for a village like Crianlarich, helping to develop a new building like Paisley Abbey visitor centre, or supporting groups of young people in Haddington to develop a basketball court and a themed diner.

-I work with a wide network of planners and designers on projects mainly in Scotland, together with voluntary roles in Planning Aid for Scotland (volunteer and former chair), the Royal Town Planning Institute (2016 Convenor of RTPI Scotland), the Active Learning Centre (chair) in Glasgow, and as a Community Councillor in my local area for many years.
+I work with a wide network of planners and designers on projects mainly in Scotland, together with voluntary roles in Planning Aid for Scotland (volunteer and former chair), the Royal Town Planning Institute (2016 Convenor of RTPI Scotland), the Active Learning Centre (chair) in Glasgow, and previously as a Community Councillor in my local area for many years.